London's newest train link – the Elizabeth Line – is an engineering marvel. From Reading in Berkshire through

 Stratford

 Out in the East, Stratford has had some serious revival in the last 10 years.
 Revamped for the 2012 Olympic Games, these days it represents a bustling shopping and leisure hub.
-It's home to the Queen Elizabeth Olympic Park featuring the ArcelorMittal Orbit sculpture (complete with slide - not for the faint-hearted!).
-Pop over to the Westfield shopping centre for all of your shopping needs, as well as restaurants and bars galore.
+It's home to the Queen Elizabeth Olympic Park featuring the ArcelorMittal Orbit sculpture (complete with slide – not for the faint-hearted!).
+Pop over to the Westfield centre for all of your shopping needs, as well as restaurants and bars galore.

-If you're spending time in bustling Stratford, why not head over and see it's edgier neighbour,
+If you're spending time in bustling Stratford, why not head over and see its edgier neighbour,

 Hackney.
 One of the cooler parts of East London, with bars and music venues, infamous nightlife and quaint cafes, as well as the glorious expanse of Victoria Park.
 The Old Ship represents a place to stay with character.
 It's a proper pub, just off Hackney's main drag, featuring 10 well-furnished rooms and a good bar downstairs with craft beers and good food.